2fm’s ‘kick in the testicles’ question ‘not justified’, says regulator

 The complainant said the report on the news bulletin had included details of his arrest, charges and court proceedings, but did not mention certain details from the defence case or the fact that he had been acquitted of some charges prior to the broadcast.
 He said the report was not accurate, objective or impartial.

 RTÉ responded that the report was based on court copy supplied by a freelance at 1.51pm, detailing the morning’s court proceedings.
 It said it had received further copy at 6.23pm, too late for the report to be updated before it aired.
-However, full details were on the RTÉ website.
+Full details of the case were on the RTÉ website.

 The broadcaster said the report was accurate and fair having regarded to the circumstances and facts known at the time of preparing and broadcasting the content.
 It also said its reports could not cover every detail from a court case, but that there had been no misrepresentation of the facts.